Take a bite out of the Big Apple (and beyond) from Debevoise's London office.

-For those that are successful in their initial application, the firm runs three ‘open days’ (assessment days really), usually in February, to which more than 60 people are invited.
-The day involves an introduction from the training principal, followed by a tour of the office (usually with a junior lawyer).
-There's also a networking lunch, followed by a short assessment and interview.
+For those that are successful in their initial application, the firm runs three ‘open days’ (assessment days really), usually in February and/or March, to which around 100 candidates are invited.
+The day involves an introduction from the Training Principal during a welcome breakfast, followed by a tour of the office (usually with a junior lawyer).
+There's also a networking lunch, followed by a short commercial assessment.
 Participants are given an article to read, then it’s discussed during the interview.
 The aim of the exercise, according to the firm, is to assess how you assimilate information and how you present and analyse it.

-Around 30 successful candidates (give or take a couple) make it onto the vacation schemes.
-Debevoise runs three schemes: one in the spring and two in the summer, each lasting two weeks.
-Vac schemers are assigned a mentor for their time at the firm, but they are also encouraged to explore other parts of the firm – “if their mentor is in corporate but they want to do white collar, they are encouraged to get to know people in white collar,” recruitment manager Romina Tsvetkova says.
-“All our vacation scheme students sit together, so they get the opportunity to work together as a team and socialise with each other.”
+Around 45 successful candidates (give or take a couple) make it onto the vacation schemes.
+Debevoise usually runs three schemes: one in the spring and two in the summer, each lasting two weeks.
+However, owing to the impact of COVID-19 in 2020 the firm successfully held four one-week long virtual vacation schemes instead.
+This decision was not taken lightly, but the firm’s priority was to safeguard all candidates confirmed to attend, as well as their own employees.
+Vacation schemers are assigned a mentor for their time at the firm, but they are also encouraged to explore other parts of the firm – “if for example their mentor is in finance but they are interested in arbitration work, they are encouraged to spend time with lawyers from the International Dispute Resolution Group as well ,” Recruitment Manager Romina Tsvetkova says.
+“All of our vacation scheme students sit together, so that they can get the opportunity to work together as a team while getting to know each other.”
+During the virtual vacation schemes this aspect was facilitated through a number of Zoom meetings.